 - does not involve placing fill in any wetland or waterward of the OHWM.
 All construction authorized under this exemption shall be located landward of the OHWM. - 7.
 The marking of property lines or corners on state owned lands, when such marking does not significantly interfere with normal public use of the surface of the water. - 8.
 Any project with a certification from the Governor pursuant to RCW 80.50. - 9.
 Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this chapter, if: - a.
 The activity does not interfere with the normal public use of the surface waters; - b.
 The activity will have no significant adverse impact on the environment including but not limited to fish, wildlife, fish or wildlife habitat, water quality, and aesthetic values; - c.
 The activity does not involve the installation of any structure, and upon completion of the activity the vegetation and land configuration of the site are restored to conditions existing before the activity; - d.
 A private entity seeking development authorization under this section first posts a performance bond or provides other evidence of financial responsibility to ensure that the site is restored to preexisting conditions; and - e.
 The activity is not subject to the permit requirements of RCW 90.58.550 (oil or natural gas exploration in marine waters). - 10.
 The process of removing or controlling aquatic noxious weeds, as defined in RCW 17.26.020.
 If no reasonable alternative exists, then herbicide or other treatment methods applicable to weed control may be used that are recommended by a final environmental impact statement published by the Department of Agriculture or Ecology jointly with other state agencies under RCW 43.21C. - 11.
 Watershed restoration projects as set forth in WAC 173-27-040 (2)(o).
 The Shoreline Administrator shall review watershed restoration projects for consistency with this SMP in an expeditious manner and shall issue a decision along with any conditions within forty-five days of receiving all materials necessary to review the request from the applicant.
 No fee may be charged for accepting and processing applications for watershed restoration projects as used in this section. - 12.
-A public or private project, the primary purpose of which is to improve fish or wildlife habitat or fish passage, when all of the following apply: - a.
-The project has been approved in writing by the Washington State Department of Fish and Wildlife (WDFW[†]) as necessary for the improvement of the habitat or passage and appropriately designed and sited to accomplish the intended purpose; - b.
-The project has received hydraulic project approval by WDFW pursuant to RCW 77.55; and
+The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with disabilities act of 1990 (42 U.S.C.
+Sec.
+12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities. - 13.
+Projects designed to improve fish or wildlife habitat or fish passage consistent with RCW 90.58.147.